 180. Form or Formless

-In the Gita, three broad paths are given.
-Karma (action) for mind oriented people; Sankhya (awareness) for Buddhi (intellect) oriented and Bhakti (devotion) for heart oriented.
-Certainly, they are not watertight paths and a lot of criss-crossing takes place between them and that's what is reflected in this chapter.
-Krishna earlier gave a hierarchy (3.42) and said that the mind is superior to the senses; buddhi is superior to the mind.
-He also said that he can't be attained through vedas, rituals or charity (11.53).
-This leads to the conclusion that one reaches Bhakti either through a sequential path of Karma-Sankhya or through an exponential path (very rare).
-Bhakti is the final step to the Paramatma
+In the Gita, three broad paths are given. karma (action) for mind-oriented people; sankhya (awareness) for buddhi (intellect) oriented and bhakti (devotion) for heart oriented.
+Certainly, they are not watertight paths, and a lot of crisscrossing takes place between them and that’s what is reflected in this chapter.
+Krishna earlier gave a hierarchy and said that the mind is superior to the senses; buddhi is superior to the mind and atma is even superior to buddhi (3.42).
+He also said that He can’t be attained through Vedas, rituals or charity (11.53).
+This leads to the conclusion that one reaches Him either through a sequential path of karma-sankhya or through an exponential path (very rare) of surrender.
+Bhakti is the final step to Paramatma.

 Bhakti is beyond our prayers, rituals or chanting to fulfill our desires or remove difficulties.
-It is being both Nimitta maatra (an instrument in HIS hand) and Shraddha-vaan (one with Shradha -trust), simultaneously.
-Nimitta maatra is realising that we are just an instrument in HIS hands when both favourable and unfavorable things happen through us.
-Shraddha is accepting whatever comes our way as HIS blessings, whether it is to our liking or not.
-Essentially, it is unconditional love which Krishna described as a state of seeing the self in others, and others in the self; and seeing HIM everywhere (6.29).
+It is the simultaneous state of being a nimitta-maatra (an instrument in His hands) and a shraddha-vaan (one endowed with shraddha - trust).
+Nimitta-maatra is the realisation that we are merely instruments in His hands, whether favourable or unfavourable outcomes manifest through us.
+Shraddha is accepting whatever comes our way as His blessings, whether it is to our liking or not.
+Essentially, it is unconditional love which Krishna described as a state of seeing the self in others, and others in the self; and seeing Him everywhere (6.29).

 Comments